-Mosquitoes are truly dangerous to have around the home.
+Mosquitos are truly dangerous to have around the home.
 If you have small children and pets, your primary concern would be to keep the home mosquito-free and chemically safe for them.

 Using chemical plugins is actually safe to use around children, pets, and even pregnant women since the active ingredient used is not toxic to mammals.
 Compared to the ultrasonic plugin, these chemical repellents are definitely more effective.

 How do you stop mosquito bites from itching?
 First, you should not scratch a bite, as this will only make the itching worse.
 Instead, rub household alcohol on the bite to reduce swelling and prevent a possible allergic reaction.
 Apart from stopping the histamine reaction, alcohol also has a cooling, soothing effect. (full article here)